 The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure and Board of Trustees policies and directives.

 This nomination is made in consultation with campus senior administrators.
-The Vice President for Academic Affairs concurs.
-The President of the University recommends approval.

 On motion of Mr. McMillan, seconded by Mr. Montgomery, this appointment was approved.

 Appoint Acting Dean, College of Education, Urbana